Integrations / Reference

 HMAC verification

-The wire format
+The v1 wire format (default)

-• Header: Webhook-Signature: v1,t=<unix_ts>,s=<hex_sha256>
+• Signature header: Webhook-Signature: v1,t=<unix_ts>,s=<hex_sha256>

-• Body input to HMAC: v1.<unix_ts>.<raw_body> (literal string concatenation, not JSON)
+• Body input to HMAC: v1.<unix_ts>.<raw_body> (literal string concatenation; the timestamp comes from the t= field in the header, not a separate header)

 • Constant-time comparison: always compare digests with timingSafeEqual (Node), hmac.compare_digest (Python), or hmac.Equal (Go).
 Never use == on signature strings.